 1. For an Ultra-Budget – AMD Athlon 3000G

-It easily meets the minimum requirements and also has an integrated Vega 3 graphics, which is almost as powerful as the integrated Intel UHD 630.
+It easily meets the minimum requirements and has integrated Vega 3 graphics, which are almost as powerful as the integrated Intel UHD 630.

 The following video shows Rocket League performing at almost 60 FPS with some graphics setting tweaks at 1920 x 1080 on AMD Athlon 3000G.